Rare-event detection in a backward-facing-step flow using live optical-flow velocimetry: observation of an upstream jet burst: Experimental setup

 The choice of the camera was critical for long-duration, relatively high frequency measurements.
 The main requirements were a continuous and fast image streaming to a workstation and high acquisition frequencies under continuous illumination.
 For this purpose, a Mikrotron 21CXP12 camera was used, providing images of $5120\times896~px^2$ ($3.27~Mp$) with an acquisition frequency of 100 Hz.
 The pixel size is $\approx83.3~\mu m$.

-The images were processed in real time using eyeMotion and eyePIV software.
+The images were processed in real time using eyeMotion and eyePIV softwares.
 Eyemotion is the parent image processing software of eyePIV, the optical flow velocimetry (OFV) software developed in collaboration between Photon Lines and the PMMH laboratory.
-The OFV code is based on the Lucas-Kanade optical flow technique \cite{Lucas1981AnII}, initially optimized (CUDA) for real-time PIV closed-loop flow control experiments \cite{Gautier2013RealtimePF,Gautier2013ControlOT}.
+The OFV code is based on the Lucas-Kanade optical flow algorithm \cite{Lucas1981AnII} and was initially optimized to run on Graphics Processing Units (GPU).
+The CUDA language (CUDA being the programming language developped by Nvidia for their GPUs) allows for real-time computing of the velocity fields because the L-K algorithm is highly parallelizable and adapted to the GPU architecture.
+The first applications of real-time OFV were as a visual sensor in closed-loop flow control experiments using a LabView environment \cite{Gautier2013RealtimePF,Gautier2013ControlOT,Gautier2015FrequencylockRC,gautier2015closed,varon2019adaptive}.
 With the latest software optimizations and one of the latest GPU, up to thousands of dense velocity fields (one velocity vector per pixel) per second can be computed \textit{live}, depending on image size and OFV parameters.

 In general, the method consists of comparing the intensity gradients between two pixel-centered kernels from two images.
 The per/pixel displacement is found by an iterative minimization, and the process is repeated through resolution-degraded images to estimate different size of displacements.
 A pre-processing step of normalization completed the process.
 There are, hence, four parameters in the algorithm: kernel radius (\emph{KR}), number of iterations (\emph{IT}), pyramid sub-levels (\emph{PSL}), and normalization radius (\emph{NR}).
 The companion article to this paper presents an in-depth characterization of the algorithm, error analysis, and computational capabilities.
 For the following experiments the OFV parameters were: $KR=7$ ~px, $NR = 4$, $IT = 4$, $PSL = 3$.